tonyfu97/Pulse-Ox-BLE/README.md

 ![pleth_data_R_waves_present](./images/pleth_data_R_waves_present.png)

-We can see that the PPG data comes with a spike in values that coincides with the R wave of the ECG signal.
-Taking a closer look at the PPG data stored in `pleth_data.txt` reveals that the R-wave present signal is actually encoded by setting the most significant bit (MSB) of the data point to 1.
+We can see that the PPG data comes with a spike in values that coincides with the systolic peaks of the ECG signal.
+Taking a closer look at the PPG data stored in `pleth_data.txt` reveals that the systolic peak signal is actually encoded by setting the most significant bit (MSB) of the data point to 1.
 This makes these data points 128 larger than the actual value.
 We can fix this by subtracting 128 from these data points:

 ```python
     def _handle_data(self, handle, data):